 What documents are required for the tours?

 Travelers need a passport that is valid for at least six months after the end of the trip.
 A visa is required for most destinations: Nepal offers a visa upon arrival at the airport in Kathmandu; Bhutan visas are provided by AsiaBikeTours at the border; Tibet requires a special permit in addition to the Chinese visa, both of which are obtained by the operators.
 Austrians and Swiss people need a visa for Vietnam, while Germans up to a stay of 45 days do not.
 Thailand now requires advance registration “tdac” (online).
 The appropriate form should be submitted 3 days before the planned entry.
 A printout of the confirmation email must be presented upon arrival.
+Germans, Austrians and Swiss also need a visa for India, which is available online.
 A valid motorcycle license and an international driving license are mandatory for all participants.
 Although this is not always checked, it is spared during checks (and there are!) time and money.
 The international driving license is only valid in conjunction with the valid national driving license and cannot be extended.
 Validity period D: 3 years, A 1 year, CH 3 years from date of issue.
 ATTENTION!
 When issuing your International Driving Licenses, please indicate which country they are required for!
 Background: There are transport agreements from 1949 and 1968, but they are not recognized by all countries.
 Example: India demands 1949, Vietnam 1968.
 According to unconfirmed reports, both should be recognized in some places in the meantime — it is doubtful whether the control bodies also know this during an inspection.

 Which motorcycles are used at AsiaBikeTours?

-In Kyrgyzstan, the Honda CRF 250 and Yamaha XT 600E are chosen for their off-road reliability.
-In Thailand and Vietnam, we drive with Honda CRF 250 and also Honda CB500X.
+AsiaBikeTours uses region-specific motorcycles.
+In India, Nepal and Bhutan, we use various Enfield models (Royal Enfield Bullet 500cc (left switched), which are known for their classic design and adaptability in different terrains, Himalayan 410 and 450).
+In China and Tibet, the Yamaha YBR 250cc (known to us as Fazer 250) is used because of its smooth power delivery and easy handling.
+Some CF Moto 450MTs are already in use.
+In Kyrgyzstan, the Honda CRF 250L and Yamaha XT 600E are chosen for their off-road reliability.
+In Thailand and Vietnam, we drive with Honda CRF 250L and also Honda CB500X.
 All motorcycles are equipped with tires suitable for the area of use.
 Details about the motorcycles: HONDA CRF 250L: is a versatile enduro that is suitable for both road and easy terrain.
-It has a water-cooled, very high-speed 250cc single-cylinder four-stroke engine with injection, which offers good running performance, and low consumption.
+It has a water-cooled, very fast 250 cc single-cylinder four-stroke engine with injection, which offers good running performance, excellent power delivery and low consumption.
 Your approx. 23 hp is completely sufficient.
 Suitable for solo operation.
 CF MOTO 450MT: Designed to redefine adventure travel, the 450MT combines off-road mobility with unmatched versatility.
-It is powered by a 450cc water-cooled twin-cylinder engine that produces 42 hp.
+It is powered by a water-cooled 450 cc two-cylinder engine that produces 42 hp.
 There is some KTM technology in this bike.
 The chassis can be adjusted several times and the easy-to-read display provides comprehensive information on many parameters.
 Well suited for passenger operations.
-ROYAL ENFIELD, HIMALAYAN 450: Has a water-cooled 4-stroke 1-cylinder engine with injection and a capacity of 452cc and 40hp.
-ROYAL ENFIELD HIMALAYAN 410: The Royal Enfield Himalayan 410 comes with an air/oil-cooled 4-stroke 1-cylinder engine with 411cc and has approx. 25 hp.
+ROYAL ENFIELD, HIMALAYAN 450: Has a water-cooled 4-stroke 1-cylinder engine with injection and a cylinder capacity of 452 cm³ and 40 hp.
+ROYAL ENFIELD HIMALAYAN 410: The Royal Enfield Himalayan 410 comes with an air/oil-cooled 4-stroke 1-cylinder engine with 411 cm³ and has approx. 25 hp.
 Both allow very comfortable sitting positions even on long distances and are suitable for passengers.
 ROYAL ENFIELD BULLET 500: is a traditional motorcycle known for its classic style and robust construction.
 It has been in production in almost unchanged form since 1932.
 The Bullet 500 has a 500 cc single-cylinder four-stroke engine and today also electronic fuel injection and is air-cooled, it has around 27 hp.
 Can be used well in passenger vehicles.
-YAMAHA FAZER 250/YBR250: The Yamaha YBR 250 is a lightweight and handy naked bike with a 249cc single-cylinder engine, has injection, is air-cooled and produces 21 hp.
-It is suitable for longer trips and is characterized by its timeless design and reliable technology.
-Operation with Pillion Possible (has already been done on tours, but is not absolutely recommended).
+YAMAHA FAZER 250/YBR250: The Yamaha YBR 250 is a lightweight and handy naked bike with a 249 cc single-cylinder engine, has injection, is air-cooled and produces 21 hp.
+It is suitable for longer trips and is characterised by its timeless design and reliable technology.
+Operation with pillion possible (has already been done on tours, but is not absolutely recommended).
 HONDA CB500X: The Honda CB500X is a versatile adventure bike that is also very suitable for longer tours.
 It is equipped with a water-cooled, high-torque 471 cc in-line two-cylinder engine with injection, which produces 48 hp and ensures a pleasant driving experience.
 The CB500X features a comfortable sitting position, good ergonomics and a reliable chassis.
 Well suited for use with a passenger.
 KOVE 500X: The machine sold on Western markets under this name (also known as COLOVE 500X or EXCELLE), water-cooled 2-cylinder engine with injection and 43 hp, is used on tours of Tibet if necessary.
 This machine is also well suited for passenger operation.

 What are some of the highlights of these countries?